 The church also operates two on-site overnight shelters, one in partnership with our sister congregation, St. James Episcopal Church, and the other in partnership with the city’s emergency street rescue program.
 In addition, we serve a Thursday evening dinner to more than 150 women and men who otherwise might not eat that evening.
 Saturdays we staff a Learning Enrichment Activities Program (LEAP) for children in East Harlem.

 More information about our outreach programs is available on the Local and Global Outreach pages of our website.
-If you would like to participate in one of these programs, contact us, or speak with the Rev. Don Wahlig who will gladly help you find a place to serve.
+If you would like to participate in one of these programs, contact us, or speak with the Rev. Andy Smothers who will gladly help you find a place to serve.